Wild Animals in Sweden

 • Natural predators: Red fox.

-• The arctic fox is also known as the white fox, polar fox, or snow fox.
+• The Arctic fox is also known as the white fox, polar fox or snow fox.
+All names refer to the same species, Vulpes lagopus.

 Photo of a Wolverine by Erik Mandre